-In conjunction with the preparation of the annual actuarial valuation for the Fund, the Fund's actuary calculates the Forest Preserve's actuarially determined contribution (ADC) for the Forest Preserve's fiscal year after the next.
-For example, the actuarial valuation as of December 31, 2016 included the ADC for the Forest Preserve's 2017 fiscal year.
-(The fiscal years of the Fund and the Forest Preserve both coincide with the calendar year.)
+In conjunction with the preparation of the annual actuarial valuation for the Fund, the Fund's actuary calculates the Forest Preserve's actuarially determined contribution (ADC) for the plan/fiscal year in which contributions are reported.
+The employer contribution is 5.5% of covered payroll.